limuos/bltk/README.md

 *   provide pre-processing modules for Bengali data.
 *   provide core-nlp modules for Bengali data.
 *   provide corporas and lexicons for Bengali NLP.

+## Contributing

+For contributions, drop a mail specifying the problem you want to adress at soumil.mandal@outlook.com.